giovancombo/ParallelImageRenderer/README.md

 </p>
 <p align="center"><b>Figure 1</b> <i>Visual representation of alpha blending.</i></p>

-So, after creating the circles, it's essential to perform two key operations **for each pixel** on the 2D surface: first, ordering the circles that would project onto that pixel according to their z-coordinate, and then calculating the pixel's final color following the alpha blending logic.
+So, after creating the circles, it is essential to perform two key operations **for each pixel** on the 2D surface: first, ordering the circles that would project onto that pixel according to their z-coordinate, and then calculating the pixel's final color following the alpha blending logic.

-A circle with center coordinates *(xc, yc)* belongs to a pixel with coordinates *(x, y)* if the distance between these two points is less than the circle's radius.
+A circle with center coordinates *(xc, yc)* belongs to a pixel with coordinates *(x, y)* if the distance between these two points is less than the radius of the circle (Figure 2).

 <p float="center", align="center">
   <img src="https://github.com/giovancombo/ImageRenderer_PPMLMidTerm/blob/main/images/pixelincircle.png" width="25%" />
 </p>
 <p align="center"><b>Figure 2</b> <i>Visual representation of the pixel-circle intersection rule.
 Black dots represent pixels outside the circle; red dots represent pixels belonging to the circle.</i></p>

-The final output of the *Image Renderer* is a *(canvas_size x canvas_size)* image showing semi-transparent colored circles, which are overlapping each other.
+The final output of the *Image Renderer* is a *(canvas_size x canvas_size)* image showing semitransparent colored circles, which overlap each other.

 <p float="left", align="center">
   <img src="https://github.com/giovancombo/ImageRenderer_PPMLMidTerm/blob/main/images/outputs/output_1024_1000.png" width="24%" />